capeman29/TMinUI/BOXART.md

 these values define the target box position and size where the image (or the screenshot) will be fitted, looking at the screen the top left corner is BX=0,BY=0 while the bottom rigth corner is BX=640,BY=480.

     //the aspect may be 0 which means ASPECT which preserves the original aspect ratio of the e image (or the screenshot) by filling the target box
     //ASPECT = 0
     //the aspect may be 1 which means NATIVE which preserves the original image (or the screenshot) size and aspect ratio placing it in the middle of the target box, if the original size is bigger than target box then ASPECT rule is applied
     //ASPECT = 1
     //the aspect may be 2 which means FULL which resizes the image (or the screenshot) to full fit the target box ignoring original aspect ratio
     ASPECT = 2

+and last it can be defined a gradient file to add transparency effect to the resulting image

     //the gradient is a png file with transparency set which is applied to the image, define a full path file name or NONE to skip this step
     GRADIENT = /mnt/sdcard/Tools/rg35xx/Convert BoxArt.pak/BlackGradient.png